 Depending upon suitable water conditions Salmon fishing can be productive from mid May onwards, with the best fishing often found during September through to the end of the season on October 14th.

 8ft 6in to 10ft rods rated 5wt to 7wt.

 Flies: Emergers, buzzers, goldhead nymphs and lures.
 The lake often fishes very well to dry flies in size 12 to 16.

 Best time of year: April to late June.

 For the less mobile, Tinhay Lake offers good access and fishing from a level, grass bank.
-We do also have a couple of beats for river trout and salmon where access is only a short walk from the car.
+We have a couple of beats for river trout and salmon where access is only a short walk from the car.
 For the salmon fisher, the Endsleigh beats are accessed via a good track running along the bank, so you can park next to each pool.

 The nearby Roadford Lake can be fished from a Wheelyboat for wheel-chair bound anglers, but must be booked at least 48 hours in advance.

 If you require an easy-access river beat, please let us know prior to your visit.

 Very little deep wading is required on our rivers, with a couple of beats fishable in wellingtons.
 We would recommend bringing thigh waders (we hire and sell waders if you don't own them).

 If fishing the smaller, adventurous trout streams, or the large salmon beats at Endsleigh, then chest waders are recommended as some deeper wading is often advantageous.
 A wading staff is useful for extra stability when wading deep.